Ky-zar/Ky-zar/README.md

 # Hi, I'm Ky.zar 👋
 ### Full-Stack / SaaS Developer | Building Apps in Public

-I’m a 17-year-old developer from Egypt, focused on building full-stack apps, SaaS platforms, and dashboards.
+I’m a 17 yo developer from Egypt, focused on building full-stack apps, SaaS platforms, and dashboards.
 I love turning ideas into real, live projects that people can use.

 ---